 Generally, these games are pretty simple in concept, and can hold ones attention for a considerable period of time.
 In most cases, the simpler or easier a game is, the more addicting it can become.

 Nowadays, there are number of sites where you can play games online including Bing, Google and a host of others.
-Bing games are actually very well designed and quite engaging.
+Bing games is actually very well designed and quite engaging.
 A few minutes of playing can easily lead to an all out online addiction!

 Bing games are classified into seven different categories –Arcade, Puzzle, Casino, Word, Action, Word and Card.
 In this article I’ll go over some of the most popular and surfers' favorite Bing games, so buckle up and let’s have a little fun with Bing games.